oparvizi/Database-Language/SQLite.md

 - Start: Open SQLite, double-click on sqlite3.exe
 ## Creating a database:
    - change our working directory

-            sqlite> .cd 'C:\Users\...path...\data'  # Don’t type sqlite>.
+       Don’t type sqlite>.
 That’s the prompt.
-                                             # Type what’s after the prompt.
+Type what’s after the prompt.
 Obviously your path will be specific to your computer.

+            sqlite> .cd 'C:\Users\...path...\data'

    - create a table